WebAssembly/component-model/design/mvp/Concurrency.md

 returning the `EXIT` code and thus, without guest code intervention, would keep component instances alive until timeout limits were hit.
 The release of cooperative threads would offer a solution to this problem, but an awkward one.
-Instead, the [intention](#TODO) is to add a new built-in function (say, `thread.set-keep-alive`) to allow guest code to dynamically control its own threads' keep-alive flags, thereby allowing the JS event loop to clear its implicit thread's keep-alive flag once all `waitUntil` promises resolved, thereby allowing `setInterval` callbacks to keep running (while the host wants to keep the instance warm), but still indicating to the host that destruction is welcome at any time.
+Instead, the [intention](#TODO) is to add new built-in functions that would provide guest code more direct, dynamic control over its own keep-alive flags, thereby allowing the JS event loop to clear its keep-alive flag once all `waitUntil` promises resolved, thereby allowing `setInterval` callbacks to keep running (while the host wants to keep the instance warm), but still indicating to the host that destruction is welcome at any time.

 Lastly, the above discussion refers to component *instances*, however the host cannot tear down independent component instances when they are linked together